 EADS is a global leader in aerospace, defence and related services.
 In 2004, the Group generated revenues of over EUR 31.8 billion and employed a workforce of about 110,000.

 Galileo Avionica embodies the avionics and airborne radar capabilities of Finmeccanica, Italy's largest high-technologies company and national defence leader.

 General Dynamics Canada is Canada's largest defence company with a global reputation for providing integrated mission solutions to land, sea and air systems.

-Northrop Grumman Corporation, a global defence company, is the prime contractor for the E-8C Joint STARS and E-10A airborne ground surveillance aircraft, the Global Hawk HALE UAV and the MP-RTIP radar programme.
-The company’s Northrop Grumman ISS International, Inc. subsidiary manages their work on the TIPS team.
+Northrop Grumman Corporation, a global defence company, is the prime contractor for the E-8C Joint Surveillance Target Attack Radar System and E-10A airborne ground surveillance aircraft, the Global Hawk high-altitude, long-endurance unmanned aerial vehicle and the Multi-Platform Radar Technology Insertion Programme.
+The company's Northrop Grumman ISS International, Inc. subsidiary manages its work on the TIPS team.

 Mirta de Benedictis